A Message From The Chair

 John J. Jeka, PhD

-Welcome to the Department of Kinesiology and Applied Physiology (KAAP) at the University of Delaware.
-Kinesiology is one of the fastest growing majors in the U.S. and I am very excited to be the Chair of a vibrant department!
+Welcome to the Department of Kinesiology and Applied Physiology (KAAP) at the University of Delaware recently ranked 5th of all programs in the country by the National Academy of Kinesiology.
+Kinesiology is one of the fastest growing disciplines in the U.S. and I am very excited to be the Chair of a vibrant department!
 Whether you are just starting your study of kinesiology or are seeking the expertise to advance the field as a scientist or clinician, we offer a collaborative culture to learn and pursue rigorous research that has immediate impact on the health of society.
 Our faculty is committed to the discovery and dissemination of new knowledge, the training of the next generation of scholars and ultimately translating our research/education to improve the human condition.

 Our undergraduate and graduate programs focus on preparing students to achieve their goals after graduation.
+I emphasize that this focus includes promoting diversity within our ranks to encourage a broad perspective of health care in our society.
 The undergraduate curriculum in Exercise Science has been revamped to reflect current trends in the field.
-Our undergraduate Athletic Training majors consistently achieve a 100% pass rate for their certification exam.
-We have a brand new Masters program in Clinical Exercise Physiology.
+We have three programs in Athletic Training: an undergraduate Sports Health major, an entry-level Master’s program and a hybrid 3+2 M.S. program at UD.
+We also have a new undergraduate major in Human Physiology that is geared for those interested in medical school or a biomedical research career.
 Two PhD programs train students to advance our field through innovative research and teaching: Applied Physiology and an interdisciplinary program in Biomechanics and Movement Science (BIOMS).
-When the new STAR Tower is complete, we will have virtual technology classrooms, state-of-the-art exercise/functional training facilities as well as classes to develop “smart health technology”.
+With the state-of-the-art STAR Health Sciences Complex, we now have virtual technology classrooms, modern exercise/ functional training facilities as well as classes to develop “smart health technology”.
 It all adds up to an intellectually fertile atmosphere that integrates education and basic science with translation to the clinic and the community.

 This is an exciting time in KAAP.
 Please join us on our journey to address the health of our society.